 As sports people, we will be participating in a variety of track and field events, which will go hand in hand with our Sports' Day.
 We will understand the contrast between stamina and speed in regards to track events.
-We will also explore the basic skills of striking a ball and improving our hand-eye coordination.
+We will explore the basic skills of striking a ball and improving on our hand eye coordination.
+We will focus on the importance of communication when batting with a partner and in the fielding aspect of cricket.